 I try to remember what my dad told me when I would get out of control.
 He would say, “Did that help the situation?”
-When something gets you upset you have to think about what you can do to improve the situation.
+When something gets you upset, you have to think about what you can do to improve the situation.
 Usually, I find that getting angry and venting emotions doesn’t really help.
-In fact, many times it can make the situation worse.
-So when I start getting upset I think about what can I do to help the situation and that throws me into thinking ahead instead of reacting with anger.
+In fact, it often can make the situation worse.
+So when I start getting upset, I think about what can I do to help the situation and that throws me into thinking ahead instead of reacting with anger.

 Sound off: What advice would you give to somebody who has a hard time controlling anger?

 Huddle up with your kids and ask, “How do you calm yourself when you get angry?”